grafana/grafana/docs/sources/alerting/manage-notifications/create-notification-policy.md

 If the **Continue matching subsequent sibling nodes** option is enabled for a nested policy, then evaluation continues even after one or more matches.
 A parent policy’s configuration settings and contact point information govern the behavior of an alert that does not match any of the nested policies.
 A default policy governs any alert that does not match a nested policy.

-You can configure Grafana managed notification policies as well as notification policies for an external Alertmanager data source.
+You can configure Grafana-managed notification policies as well as notification policies for an external Alertmanager data source.

-See also our guide on the [fundamentals of Notification Policies]({{< relref "../fundamentals/notification-policies/index.md" >}}).
+For more information on notification policies, see [fundamentals of Notification Policies]({{< relref "../fundamentals/notification-policies/index.md" >}}).

 ## Edit default notification policy